Could you offer a former cavalry horse a loving retirement home? - Horse & Hound

 “Although no longer suitable for military service, many of these horses are not ready to fully retire to pasture yet, which is why we first seek a new loving home for them where they can receive the one-on-one attention they deserve.

 “None of our horses are put to sleep if they can not be homed.
-The rehoming process is conducted with the upmost interest of these beautiful creatures.”
+The rehoming process is conducted with the utmost interest of these beautiful creatures.”

 Those wishing to find out more about Hendrix should contact Kerry.alford432@mod.gov.uk